-The relationships between the Bank and the National Executive Branch shall be kept through the Ministry of Economy, except for the simple proceedings, which shall be communicated directly to the corresponding public entities (Charter Art.
+The relationship between the Bank and the National Executive Branch is kept through the Ministry of Economy, except for the simple proceedings, in which case, the Bank deals directly with the corresponding public entities (Charter Art.
 26°).

-The Bank, as an Entity of the National State, is exclusively submitted to the Federal Jurisdiction.
-In the event of being plaintiff in a trial, the Federal Jurisdiction shall be concurrent with the Ordinary Courts of the Provinces, and the Federal National Jurisdiction over Civil and Commercial matters of the Federal Capital shall be concurrent with the National Ordinary Courts.
-The Bank is empowered to refrain from filing a jurisdictional defense when acting in foreign countries performing commercial transactions as an institution of private law (Charter Art.
+The Bank, as an Entity of the National State, submits exclusively to the jurisdiction of the Federal Courts.
+When the Bank is plaintiff in a trial, the jurisdiction of the Federal Courts shall be concurrent with that of the Ordinary Courts of the Provinces, and the jurisdiction of the Federal National Courts in Civil and Commercial matters of the Federal Capital shall be concurrent with that of the National Ordinary Courts.
+The Bank is empowered to refrain from filing a jurisdictional defense when acting in foreign countries, performing commercial transactions as a person under private law (Charter Art.
 27°).

-When the Bank acts in foreign countries as an institution of private law, the provisions of the Law of Financial Institutions as well as other regulations issued consequently shall not be applicable thereto (Charter Art.
+When the Bank acts in foreign countries as a person under private law, the provisions of the Law on Financial Institutions as well as other regulations issued consequently shall not be applicable thereto (Charter Art.
 32°).